JTafej/24-25-Programming/Unit 2/Day 3 Lists.md

   for movie in favorite_movies:
       print(movie)
   ```
-  - Walk through how the loop accesses each element of the list one by one.
+#### Notice how the loop accesses each element of the list one by one.

-  - Have students create a list of numbers and use a `for` loop to print each number doubled.
+  - Create a list of numbers and use a `for` loop to print each number doubled.
-    ```python
+    ```
     numbers = [1, 2, 3, 4, 5]
     for number in numbers:
         print(number * 2)
     ```

 - **While Loop with Lists**:
-  - Introduce how a `while` loop can also be used with lists by using the length of the list.
+  - Notice how a `while` loop can also be used with lists by using the length of the list.
     ```python
     i = 0
     while i < len(numbers):